Why I Do What I Do

 Brené Brown talks about how she watches and creates theories out of peoples' lived experiences.
 Well, when I watch the lived experience of children here's what I see....

 Is this maybe why we smile when we see babies and toddlers?
 It's not just because they're cute.
 Maybe it's because they're so full of potential and life?
 Is this why we find it so heartbreaking when a child retreats into autism or depression?
 Is this why we get so frustrated and scared when a child lashes out in aggression?

-And here comes the theory.... children can only do great things if they are healthy.
+And here comes the theory.... children can only find their power and do great things if they are healthy.

 They need healthy minds, healthy bodies, healthy relationships.